JaneliaSciComp/G4_Display_Tools/docs/experiment-conductor.md

 __Note__: You must have set up a metadata Google Sheets and connected it to the G4 software through the G4 Designer Settings.
 If you have not done this, the Conductor will not open properly.
 {:.warning}

+__Note__: The Conductor opens and utilizes the configuration .ini file.
+If your account does not have permission to access this file, you may get errors.
+Please make sure your account has permission to open and edit the .ini file before using the Designer and Conductor.
+(If you successfully used the Designer to create an experiment, then you have the necessary permissions)

 Please see the [tutorial on how to set this up](protocol-designer_metadata_tutorial.md).

 # Fill out the metadata